 Legal Defenses For Assault In Tampa, FloridaCriminal Defense

 Assault is taken very seriously in the state of Florida.
 There are many types of assaults, from simple assault to felony aggravated assault.
 The consequences of a conviction for assault in Florida is severe.
-It is necessary to have a qualified defense attorney on your side if you are being accused of the crime of assault.
+It is necessary to have a qualified assault and battery attorney on your side if you are being accused of the crime of assault.

 What is an assault?